NadeemNicoR/TeamProjects/docs/_posts/2019-06-25-ISEE-2019-Beta-Prototype.md

 <p class="justify"/>

-*We are almost near the finishing line of our project.
-We will catch you again in the next and last blog in a week :)
+*We are near to the end line of our project.
+We will catch up with you again in the next and last blog in a week :)
 We hope you have enjoyed reading about our journey till here.
 See you soon, AGAIN!!! (in a next ONE).*

 <br>